Arctic vegetation: Adaptations

 Mosses and lichens are common in the Arctic.
 These organisms have the ability to stop growth at any time and resume it promptly when conditions improve.
 They can even survive being covered by snow and ice for over a year.
+Lichens are quite sensitive to caribou and reindeer grazing, competition from other plants, fires, and contaminants.

 Effect of climate

 Arctic vegetation is largely controlled by the mean temperature in July, the warmest month.
 Arctic vegetation occurs in the tundra climate, where trees cannot grow.
 Tundra climate has two boundaries: the snow line, where permanent year-round snow and ice are on the ground, and the tree line, where the climate becomes warm enough for trees to grow.
 The snow line occurs when all monthly mean temperatures are below 0 C. The formula used for the tree line has changed over time: under the Köppen climate classification, the treeline occurs when the July temperature is 10 C. Otto Nordenskjöld proposed that the warmest month must be at 9-0.1 T in Celsius, where T is the temperature of the coldest month.
 In 1947, Holdridge proposed computing the average of all months whose mean temperature are above zero: the treeline would occur when that average is 3 C.

 Arctic Bell-heather (Cassiope tetragona) is common when the mean July temperature is near 6 C.

 The July mean temperature is close to 0 C in the coldest areas where Arctic vegetation can grow.
 At these temperatures, plants are at their metabolic limits, and small differences in the total amount of summer warmth make large difference in the amount of energy available for maintenance, growth and reproduction.
 As one goes for north to south, the size, horizontal cover, abundance, productivity and variety of plants increases: